There You Have It (mixtape)

-There You Have It is the commercial mixtape by American rapper Reason.
-It was released on May 19, 2017, and later re-released on September 28, 2018, by Top Dawg Entertainment.
+There You Have It is the fourth commercial mixtape by American rapper Reason.
+It was released on May 19, 2017, and later re-released on September 28, 2018, by Top Dawg Entertainment (TDE).
 The album includes guest features from Xian Bell, D Beezey and Space 600.
 The production came from beats the rapper found on YouTube from producers SWI$H, Kampo, YONDO Beats, Nikko Bunkin, Tropical Gameboy, Deafh Beats, Classic Beats, Theopolis, Dmusic605, and Marqell O'Connor.

 Background

 Before signing to Top Dawg Entertainment, the album was originally released on May 19, 2017, and the label later decided to re-release the album.
 Describing his first meeting with TDE, Reason said:

 When discussing his different experiences with label meetings, Reason said "Every meeting, all they talked about was my social media, my YouTube numbers, my SoundCloud numbers, and then we would play music for six minutes and that would be it, Top did not bring those things up once, and we played music for an hour and a half, and we see where TDE is."